Diane Goodstein: Personal life

 Judge Goodstein is married to former Democratic Party state senator Arnold Goodstein.
-The couple has a son.
+The couple has a son and a daughter, who is a well known attorney in her own right.
 Arnold Goodstein was twice awarded a Bronze Star for his service during the Vietnam War.

 House fire

 On October 5, 2025, her husband, son, and another family member were injured in a fire at her Edisto Island home.
 She was not injured.
-The fire is being investigated by state law enforcement amidst speculation, without evidence but based on the family having been subject to death threats, most recently after a September 2025 ruling she issued for a temporary injunction against the Trump administration, that it was arson - however the preliminary analysis indicated a domestic accident as the cause.
+The fire is being investigated by state law enforcement amidst speculation, without evidence but based on the family having been subject to death threats, most recently after a September 2025 ruling she issued for a temporary injunction against the Trump administration, that it was arson – however the preliminary analysis indicated a domestic accident as the cause.